Professor Rufus Black

 - Organisation: Ormond College

-Professor Rufus Black is Master of Ormond College, President of Museums Victoria and Deputy Chancellor of Victoria University.
+Professor Rufus Black is Vice Chancellor University of Tasmania, President of Museums Victoria and Deputy Chancellor of Victoria University.
 He is also the co-founder of the Wade Institute for Entrepreneurship and a Director of the Walter and Eliza Hall Institute where he has been involved for more than 20 years.

 He brings together extensive private, public and social sector experience at both management and government levels.
 His private sector experience includes nine years at McKinsey & Company where he was a partner serving clients in Australia and Asia.
 He played leadership roles in the firm's Asia-Pacific Organisational Practice and Australia Public Sector Practice.
 He continues his commercial interests as a director of law firm Corrs Chambers Westgarth.